Open positions in human interface at Imperial College London

-At the human robotics group at Imperial College London (https://www.imperial.ac.uk/human-robotics) use an integrative approach of neuroscience and robotics to investigate human sensorimotor control, and to design efficient human-machine interaction, assistive devices and training systems for neuro-rehabilitation.
+At the human robotics group at Imperial College London (https://www.imperial.ac.uk/human-robotics) we use an integrative approach of neuroscience and robotics to investigate human sensorimotor control, and to design efficient human-human interaction, assistive devices and training systems for neuro-rehabilitation.

-We have openings for 2 postdoctoral and 5 PhD positions for projects related to:
+We have openings for 5 postdoctoral and 2 PhD positions for projects related to:

-- haptic communication between humans and with robots (see Takagi et al. Nature Human Behaviour 2017, PLoS Computational Biology 2018, eLife 2019; Li et al. Nature Machine Intelligence 2019, EC H2020 CONBOTS, in collaboration with Y Li at U Sussex, http://www.sussex.ac.uk/profiles/421198)
+- haptic communication between humans and with robots (see Takagi et al.: Nature Human Behaviour 2017, PLoS Computational Biology 2018, eLife 2019; Li et al. Nature Machine Intelligence 2019, EC H2020 CONBOTS, in collaboration with Y Li at U Sussex, http://www.sussex.ac.uk/profiles/421198)

 - development of neural activity in infants born preterm and with cerebral palsy (see DallOrso et al. Cerebral Cortex 2018, Mutalib et al. J of NeuroEngineering and Rehabilitation 2019)

 - technology for social neurorehabilitation (Mace et al. J of NeuroEngineering and Rehabilitation 2017, UK i4i NIHR)